Curriculum-Resources/overview-and-guidlines/outline.md

 	       * compare and contrast RSpec with Mocha-Chai testing
 	       * intro to Rails MVC application structure
 	       * use an API
-	       * implement and use simple models and commmon ActiveRecord relationships
+	       * implement and use simple models and common ActiveRecord relationships
        * **Common Assessment**:
            * open ended client-side projects to encourage research and discovery
            * Submissions: